4l3x7/nuvolar-exercise/README.md

 -   Add a dummy file to any microservice folder or change something in the manifest, the number of replicas, for example, to trigger the workflow
 -   Commit and Push the changes to GitHub
--   You can see in the Test LB GW step of the deploy-2-eks job the URL of the LoadBalancer to test and the result of the curl
+-   You can see in the Test LB GW step of the deploy-2-eks job the URL of the LoadBalancer to test and the result of the curl.
+Change the masked *** with your AWS region for this cluster

 ![alt text](https://github.com/4l3x7/nuvolar-exercise/raw/main/images/kube.png "LoadBalancer HostName")